 - Feathers – Obedience and serenity

-- Fleur-de-lis – Purity; light; floral badge of France; represents sixth son as mark of difference
+- Fleur-de-lis – Purity; light; a floral badge of France; represents the sixth son as a mark of difference

 - Flint – Readiness for zealous service